 People with jobs that expose them to gasoline regularly should always follow proper precautions, such as wearing protective clothing or masks.

-- avoiding standing close to exhaust pipes
+- not standing close to exhaust pipes

-- wearing gloves and protective clothing or masks when handling gasoline for extended periods
+- wearing gloves and protective clothing or masks when handling gasoline for extended periods of time

 - keeping gasoline and gasoline products stored in a safe place that children cannot access

-- avoiding purposefully sniffing or huffing gasoline
+- not purposefully sniffing or huffing gasoline

 - booking regular gasoline pipe checks and services